Police Department Employment

 - All lateral applicants must complete a physical agility test as prescribed by ILETSB.
-This standard is anticipated to be reduced by 20% in 2023 and will be the new lateral test immediately.
+This standard was reduced in 2023 and will be the new lateral test immediately.
 See the Qualification Events Page for the full chart.

 - All lateral applicants must complete an oral interview with the Commissioners.